 Cheaper pet food is similar to junk food for people.
 A poor diet will increase your chances of health problems that will lead to expensive veterinary bills down the road.

 Similar to the previous slide, eating ramen noodles long enough can cut your food budget down, but can also harm your health just as drastically over time.
-Fresh fruits and vegetable aren't as expensive as you may think.
+Fresh fruits and vegetables aren't as expensive as you may think.
 It's best off to eat a healthy diet to avoid expensive medical bills.

 Tip: Buy fresh vegetables you can use in more than one dish.
 Also, bagged fruits such as oranges or apples are generally priced lower than when you buy individually.